chiauho/Course-Project/README.md

 Now for step 5 - create a tidy data set with average of each variable for each activity and each subject:

 1. Use the plyr package. ddply function is handy.
 This function takes in a data frame and returns a data frame.
 2. Apply it to c_total_data data frame.
-Tells is to group by the 2 columns: Subject_ID and Activities.
+Tells ddply to split by Subject_ID and Activities.
+Then apply mean to each column based on Subject_ID and Activity type for that Subject_ID.
+For example Subject_ID 1 & Activity STANDING, return the mean of each column.
 3. Finally write the resultant data frame to a txt file "tidy_data.txt"